Skip to content

 Fitch Ratings’ sector outlook for the German non-life insurance market is ‘deteriorating’ for 2023, reflecting Fitch’s expectation that inflationary pressure on property and liability claims will overweigh higher fixed-income investment yields.
 Investment income is also likely to be reduced by negative credit migration.

-Fitch expect underwriting profitability to deteriorate in 2022 and 2023 despite multi-decade high natural catastrophe losses for the sector in 2021.
+Fitch expect underwriting profitability to deteriorate in 2023 despite multi-decade high natural catastrophe losses for the sector in 2021.

 Large 2021 catastrophe net losses were largely offset by a pandemic-related reduction in claims frequency in 1H21.